 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: This study was obtained from the datas of 1296 patients with acute coronary syndrome who presented to the emergency department with chest pain between January 2014 and December 2018.
-In the R to S ratio (RSR) > 1 group, the left ventricular ejection fraction was lower, the gensini score and the troponin value in the 0, 6th, and 12nd hours was significantly higher.
+Core tip: This study was obtained from the data of 1,296 patients with acute coronary syndrome who presented to the emergency department with chest pain between January 2014 and December 2018.
+In the R to S ratio (RSR) > 1 group, the left ventricular ejection fraction was lower, while the gensini scores and troponin values in the 0, 6th, and 12nd hours were significantly higher.
 The RDW value was high in the group with RSR < 1.
-In the group with RSR > 1, complications which occur after anterior myocardial infarction, three-vessel disease and mortality were high and the prognosis was worse.
-The most common acute anterior myocardial infarction was seen.
+In the group with RSR > 1, complications that occur after anterior myocardial infarction, three-vessel disease and mortality were high, and the prognosis was worse.
+The most common acute anterior myocardial infarction was observed.

 Coşkun A, Eren SH.
-R/S ratio in lead II and the prognostic significance of red cell distrubition width in acute coronary syndrome.
+R/S ratio in lead II, and the prognostic significance of red cell distribution width in acute coronary syndrome.
 World J Clin Cases 2019; In press

 INTRODUCTION

-Coronary artery disease (CAD) is a group of diseases that can be reduced of the incidence when risk factors are controlled.
+Coronary artery disease (CAD) includes a group of diseases that can have reduced incidence when risk factors are controlled.
 CAD is the leading cause of death in men and women.
-CAD increases with age and affects people in their most productive years[1].
+CAD increases with age, and affects people in their most productive years[1].
 CAD may lead to death from a clinically unclear disease.
-For this reason, early diagnosis & rapid planning of treatment take great importance in CAD.
-Each 30-minute delay between the onset of symptoms and reperfusion therapy would increase the mortality[2].
-Percutaneous coronary intervention is a method of revascularization that can be chosen in patients with acute coronary syndrome (ACS).
-It has a positive effect on mortality reduction in high risk patients[3].
+For this reason, early diagnosis and rapid planning of treatment are of great importance in CAD.
+Each 30-min delay between the onset of symptoms and reperfusion therapy increases mortality[2].
+Percutaneous coronary intervention is a method of revascularization that can be applied in patients with acute coronary syndrome (ACS).
+It has a positive effect on mortality reduction in high-risk patients[3].

 While the electrical axis is calculated on a healthy human electrocardiogram (ECG), the left ventricle is three times larger than the right ventricle.
-A depolarization waveform that mainly moves backward and to the left is seen on the electrocardiography tracing and and consequently large R waves take shapes in leads I, II, III and aVF[4].
+A depolarization waveform that mainly moves backward and to the left is seen on the electrocardiography tracing, and large R waves consequently take shape in leads I, II, III and aVF[4].
 Right ventricular mass is more dominant than left ventricular mass in the right heart growth.
-Due to the right ventricle is more dominant, the depolarization wave moves forward and to the right in the ECG tracing.
-Deep S waves are observed in leads I, II, III and aVF as a result[5].
+Due to the right ventricle being more dominant, the depolarization wave moves forward and to the right in the ECG tracing.
+As a result, deep S waves are observed in leads I, II, III and aVF[5].
 Additionally, the average electrical axis can be changed in the intraventricular conduction system blocks[6].

-There are many studies that can give early warning for CAD except for cardiac troponins (cTn).
-One of them is the erythrocyte distribution width (RDW) and a measure of the heterogeneity of circulating erythrocytes.
+There are many studies that can give early warning for CAD, with the exception of cardiac troponins (cTn).
+One of them is the erythrocyte distribution width (RDW), and a measure of the heterogeneity of circulating erythrocytes.
 There is a strong relationship between CAD and high RDW, but the underlying mechanism is still unclear.
-In studies conducted, the neurohumoral system is activated in people with CAD and heart failure.
-As the mediators increase in circulation, the erythropoiesis process is accelerated and eventually the RDW is increased[7-9].
+In the studies conducted, the neurohumoral system is activated in people with CAD and heart failure.
+As the mediators increase in circulation, the erythropoiesis process is accelerated, and the RDW is eventually increased[7-9].

-In previous studies we have investigated the relationship between ACS, RDW and cTn’s, but we have not been able to detect a study based on lead II derivation in the literature according to R to S ratio (RSR) > 1 and RSR < 1.
-In our study, We aimed to evaluate ST-elevation myocardial infarction (STEMI) subgroups [acute inferior myocardial infarction (AIMI), acute anterior myocardial infarction (AAMI)], non- STEMI (NSTEMI) and high-risk unstable angina (UA) groups; in terms of RSR, cTn I, complications following acute myocardial infarction (AMI), three-vessel disease (TVD) and mortality.
+In previous studies, we have investigated the relationship between ACS, RDW and cTns, but we have not been able to detect a study based on lead II derivation in the literature according to the R to S ratio (RSR) > 1 and RSR < 1.
+In our study, we aimed to evaluate ST-elevation myocardial infarction (STEMI) subgroups [acute inferior myocardial infarction (AIMI), acute anterior myocardial infarction (AAMI)], non- STEMI (NSTEMI) and high-risk unstable angina (UA) groups; in terms of RSR, cTn I, complications following acute myocardial infarction (AMI), three-vessel disease (TVD) and mortality.

 MATERIALs AND METHODS